 4.25.4H.
-A notification provided under clause 4.25.4G must be given to AEMO by 5:00 PM on the second Business Day after receiving notification from AEMO that the relevant Demand Side Programme failed the Reserve Capacity Test requested by AEMO under clause 4.25.2.
+A notification provided under clause 4.25.4G must be given to AEMO by 5:00 PM on the second Business Day after receiving notification from AEMO that the relevant Demand Side Programme failed the Reserve Capacity Test requested by AEMO under clause 4.25.1C or clause 4.25.2.

 4.25.4I.
 In the event that a Demand Side Programme has failed up to three Reserve Capacity Tests, a Market Participant may request, prior to the end of the Capacity Year, that AEMO performs a re-test of the Facility during the seven days following that request.